towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 For example, a level gap of 12 results in an EXP multiplier of (1.5)^4 = 5.0625.
 Use this feature to help you train-up new team members in the mid-to-late game.

+**Get a Free Paras**
+Go to the small house on Route 2 just below the exit of Diglett's Cave.
+The Aide NPC inside the house will now gift you a Paras.
+You can use this Paras if you ever find yourself without a pokemon that can learn Cut.

 #Additions to the Post-Game
 -----------------------------------------------